herzbube/libsgfcplusplus/doc/Principles.md

 In all of these modes the library client can specify arguments that indicate how SGFC should perform the read and/or write operations.
 The available arguments are a subset of the SGFC command line arguments.
 Certain arguments (e.g. `--help`, `-i`) are not available because they do not make sense in a library context, or because the library does not support them.

-## File system interaction

-In all three operation modes described in the previous section the library client can specify an in-memory string buffer as source or destination for the SGF data.
-Even though on the surface it seems as if no interaction with the file system occurs in this usage scenario, this is not true.

-It should be noted that even in the in-memory string buffer scenario, under the hood either the library or SGFC writes the SGF data to a temporary file, then reads the data again from that file.

-The reason is simple: Less modifications to SGFC were required to implement the functionality.
-If the way how this is currently implemented proves to be a problem, it should be possible to further patch SGFC so that file system interaction is no longer necessry.

 ## Error handling

 ### SGFC messages